-Welcome Break and Extra MSA Services are implementing robust hygiene practices in order to protect drivers from coronavirus (COVID-19)
+Welcome Break and Extra MSA Services implement hygiene practices to protect drivers from COVID-19

 Welcome Break has reassured drivers and visitors that it is applying precautionary measures within its service stations across the UK to protect people during the coronavirus outbreak.